-Our managing director is supported by the senior leadership team
+Our chief executive officer is supported by the senior leadership team

-The 2022/23 revenue budget process and medium-term financial strategy
+The 2023/24 revenue budget process and medium-term financial strategy

-The Council is required by law to set a balanced budget and it is based on known factors at the time.
+The Council is required by law to set a balanced budget, and it is based on known factors at the time.
 It does, however, need to be recognised that there are uncertainties, and provisions are made, as appropriate, in the budget for those factors that can be predicted with some certainty, and proposes a strategy for dealing with those factors which reasonably cannot.
-Following recommendation by Cabinet, the Council approved the budget for 2022/23 on 23 February 2022.
-The outturn for the 2022/23 financial year against the budget is outlined in the financial these statements.
+Following recommendation by Cabinet, the Council approved the budget for 2023/24 on 22 February 2023.
+The outturn for the 2023/24 financial year against the budget is outlined in these financial statements.